 The Company's radiofrequency (RF) and cryo generators are generally placed with customers that use the Company's disposable products.
 The estimated useful lives of generators are based on anticipated usage by customers and may change in future periods with changes in usage or introduction of new technologies.
-Depreciation related to generators and related equipment, which is recorded in cost of revenue in the Condensed Consolidated Statements of Operations and Comprehensive Loss, was \$827 and \$916 for the three months ended March 31, 2018 and 2017.
-As of March 31, 2018 and December 31, 2017, the net carrying value of generators and related equipment included in net property and equipment in the Condensed Consolidated Balance Sheets was \$4,754 and \$4,656.
+Depreciation related to generators and related equipment, which is recorded in cost of revenue in the Condensed Consolidated Statements of Operations and Comprehensive Loss, was \$814 and \$909 for the three months ended June 30, 2018 and 2017 and \$1,641 and \$1,825 for the six months ended June 30, 2018 and 2017.
+As of June 30, 2018 and December 31, 2017, the net carrying value of generators and related equipment included in net property and equipment in the Condensed Consolidated Balance Sheets was \$4,717 and \$4,656.

-The Company at least annually reviews property and equipment for impairment using its best estimates based on reasonable and supportable assumptions and expected future cash flows.
+The Company reviews property and equipment for impairment at least annually using its best estimates based on reasonable and supportable assumptions and expected future cash flows.
 Property and equipment impairments recorded by the Company have not been significant.